Toloka/docs/en/guide/concepts/save-money.md

 #### Set up preliminary responses

-In addition to **dynamic overlap**, use `baseline_solutions` to speed up the overlap.
+In addition to dynamic overlap, use `baseline_solutions` to speed up the overlap.
 In `baseline_solutions`, preliminary responses are used, that is, data that simulates Toloker responses.
 For example, you need to determine what an image shows: a cat or a dog.
 Suppose your neural network determined that the image may show a dog with a probability of 80% and a cat with a probability of 40%.
 You can use the neural network's responses.
 Depending on the responses of Tolokers, the overlap will increase or remain unchanged.

 [Learn more](../../api/concepts/create-task.md)